albop/dbe_archive/index.md

   - The lingua Franca of Machine learning
-    - All major machine learning are written or interface with Python
+    - All major machine learning softwares are written or interface with Python

   </div>